FranciscoLlobet/sudoku-solver-zig/README.md

 Data-based tests will validate the sudoku solving algorithm.

-I consider the [`top4665`](http://magictour.free.fr/top1465) data set available at <http://magictour.free.fr/sudoku.htm> to be the most complete data set to test for valid sudoku which need advanced sudoku solving algorithms.
+I consider the [`top1465`](http://magictour.free.fr/top1465) data set available at <http://magictour.free.fr/sudoku.htm> to be the most complete data set to test for valid sudoku which need advanced sudoku solving algorithms.

 > The data sets are currently not included in the repository.

-To get the data set, download it from the link or use, for example `curl`.
+To get the data set, download it from the link or use, for example [`curl`](https://curl.se/docs/).
 The data set shall be stored in the `data` directory.

 ```shell
 curl http://magictour.free.fr/top1465 --output ./data/top1465